isomerpages/pa-cdcne/_events/Upcoming Events/Clean & Green Singapore.md

 to adopt sustainable lifestyles and protect the environment.
 By embracing green practices, everyone can play a role in transforming our neighbourhoods into vibrant and green spaces.</p>
-<p>Join CGS's <strong>free</strong> upcycling workshops, where you'll gain
+<p>Join CGS's <strong>free</strong> upcycling workshops, where you'll get hands-on
-hands-on skills to turn fabric waste into unique and eco-friendly creations.
+experience to turn fabric waste into unique and eco-friendly creations.
 Bring along clean, unwanted fabrics or clothing to contribute to the artist for upcycling, where these materials will be sorted, processed, and given a second life in an art installation that promotes the vision of a clean